NeatNit/new_softlamps/README.md

 For the Blender, it acts similarly when one part of the poster

-By default, this will just call Start.
+By default, this will do nothing.

 Argument: same as Start.